-Ali Haidar General Manager - Middle East North Africa
+Ali Haidar General Manager | Middle East North Africa

-Ali joined GALE Pacific in August 2004 and has 15+ years' experience in sales and marketing with a strong record of business development in the region.
-He has led GALE Pacific's profitable growth in the Middle East and was recently given responsibility to lead the company's expansion in the broader Middle East/North Africa region.
+Ali joined GALE Pacific in August 2004 and has 16 years experience in sales and marketing with a strong record of business development in the region.
+He has led GALE Pacific's profitable growth in the Middle East and was recently given responsibility to lead the company's focused expansion in the Middle East/North Africa region.

-Mark Nicholls

-General Manager - Eurasia
+Mark Nicholls General Manager | Eurasia

 Mark joined GALE Pacific in June 2016.
-He has considerable experience in the UK, Europe, Asia, South Africa and Israel.
-Mark has knowledge across retail and commercial sectors and experience appointing and managing distributors, and large, multi-country retailers.
-Mark's most recent role was Business Development Manager (UK/Ireland) for FISKARS and prior to that held Business Development Manager and International Sales Manager roles for Trisport (a division of Pride Sports), Newell Brands and SANDVIK.
+He has tremendous experience in the UK, Europe, Asia, South Africa and Israel, with knowledge of both retail and commercial sectors and experience of appointing new distributors, managing large, multicountry retailers, etc. Mark's most recent role was Business Development Manager (UK/Ireland) for FISKARS and prior to that held Business Development Manager and International Sales Manager roles for Trisport (a division of Pride Sports), Newell Rubbermaid and SANDVIK.